-When, in the very beginning, God said that the seed of the woman shall bruise the serpent's head, he actually meant that the results of the serpent's work of death would be destroyed, and man would be restored to that which he was then forfeiting by disobeying his Creator.
+When in the very beginning, God said that the seed of the woman shall bruise the serpent's head, he actually meant that the results of the serpent's work of death would be destroyed, and man would be restored to that which he was then forfeiting by disobeying his Creator.
 When God told Abraham that through his seed all the families of the earth shall be blessed, it was in reality a promise of restoration to all of Adam's posterity.

-When the angel announced the birth of Jesus, saying, "Unto you is born this day in the city of David a Savior, which is Christ the Lord," it meant that the whole world was to have an opportunity of being saved from death, and restored to life upon the earth.
+When the angel announced the birth of Jesus, saying, "unto you is born this day in the city of David a Saviour, which is Christ the Lord," it meant that the whole world was to have an opportunity of being saved from death, and restored to life upon the earth.
 (Luke 2:11) When Jesus taught his disciples to pray, "Thy kingdom come.
 Thy will be done in earth, as it is in heaven," he simply was reminding them of the real and ultimate purpose of the kingdom of God-the restoration of man's lost estate.
-Every Christian who has uttered this prayer-whether he realized it or not-has prayed for the restoration of paradise conditions on the earth.

-When our Lord and his apostles promised all faithful Christians that they would become jointheirs with Jesus and would reign with him, it meant that ultimately they would share with him as the spiritual seed of Abraham, in the glorious work of dispensing the promised blessings of restored life.
-(Rev. 5:10) When the Scriptures tell us that Jesus "by the grace of God tasted death for every man," it means that the penalty of death, which rests upon every man because of original sin, will in due time be set aside, thus opening the way for every man to live again upon an earth made perfect.-Rom.
-6:23; Heb.
-2:9
+Every Christian who has uttered this prayer-whether he realized it or not-has prayed for the restoration of paradise conditions on the earth.-Matt.
+6:10 with Jesus and would reign with him, it meant that ultimately they would share with him as the spiritual seed of Abraham in the glorious work of dispensing the promised blessings of restored life.
+(Rev. 5:10) When the Scriptures tell us that Jesus by the grace of God tasted death for every man, it means that the penalty of death, which rests upon every man because of original sin, will in due time be set aside, thus opening the way for everyone to live again upon an earth made perfect.-Rom.
+6:23; Heb.2:9